GAHT Prescribing

 Gender affirming hormone therapy (GAHT) is an important component of care for many trans people.
 These hormone therapies are medical forms of gender affirmation.
 Studies have shown that transgender persons are at high risk for both mental and physical health issues when denied access to gender affirming healthcare.

-While GAHT is welcomed by the trans community, it is not without risk.
+While the trans community welcomes GAHT, it is not without risk.
 GAHT has been linked with ongoing clinical changes and challenges in lipid metabolism and insulin resistance, thus increasing the risk for chronic disease.
-Ongoing lifestyle, medical and psychological therapies must be a part of any GAHT treatment plan.
+Ongoing lifestyle, medical, and psychological therapies must be a part of any GAHT treatment plan.
 (5)

-Transgender youths who have not completed puberty can receive a class of medication called “puberty blockers” which suppress the release of sex hormones (testosterone and estrogen).
+Transgender youths who have not completed puberty can receive a class of medication called “puberty blockers,” which suppresses the release of sex hormones (testosterone and estrogen).

-These medications would suppress the growth of facial and body hair, as well as prevent the usual voice deepening associated with male puberty.
-For females, puberty blockers would stop normal breast development and interrupt the normal menstruation.
-If the puberty blockers are stopped during any point in the puberty growth cycle, normal hormone function returns.
+These medications would suppress the growth of facial and body hair and prevent the usual voice deepening associated with male puberty.
+For females, puberty blockers would stop normal breast development and interrupt normal menstruation.
+If the puberty blockers are stopped at any point in the puberty growth cycle, normal hormone function returns.
 The goal in using puberty blockers is thought to allow a person time to further determine their true gender identity before the emergence of permanent sex characteristics.

 According to the National Transgender Discrimination Survey, 95% of transgender people and 49% of nonbinary people were interested in hormone therapy.
 (7)